 Then we'll bring in Sarah Carter.

-Um on the face of it, it sounds outrageous.
+I mean, on the face of it, it sounds outrageous.

-Special counsel referral of something this far afield, clearly this far afield from the special counsel's task.
+Special counsel referral of something this far afield, clearly this far afield from the special counsel's task?

 He was appointed with a specific mandate and task in this case.

-That's the thing I I need to learn the most about, I think, and it's the most troubling on the face of it.
+That's the thing I need to learn the most about, I think, and it's the most troubling on the face of it.

 Right.